-Last Updated on June 4, 2020 by Stacy Sampson, DO
+Last Updated on February 24, 2021 by Stacy Sampson, DO

-People Who Love People with STDs
+People Who Love People with STIs

 This interview follows yesterday’s HPV post and is written by the author’s husband.
 (Her HPV Interview)

 Their story is a beautiful example for others living with an STI/STD.

 Living with HPV does not have to be a deal-breaker and does not negate an opportunity for a healthy relationship(s).

 This story is also a wonderful example of how negative opinions can be changed as a result of open and honest communication with one another – this kind of communication helps to eradicate preconceived notions about STIs and further challenges the stigma.

 (If you or someone you know has a similar story – please consider sharing as well – the more we share the more likely we are to change perceptions!)

 1. What relation is the person you are writing about (ie. partner, family member, friend, etc.)?